 By purposefully playing with all the tools at her disposal, from her source material to her visuals, Valadez gives the current situation in Mexico the importance (and urgency) it desperately needs, creating a compelling drama that won’t slip away from your mind for a long time.

-Identifying Features will be released on January 22, 2021 in virtual cinemas.
+Identifying Features was released on January 22, 2021 in virtual cinemas.
+A Kino Lorber release, the film is now available on digital and home video.

 Don’t miss our monthly updates with film news, movie-inspired recipes and exclusive content!
 You’ll only hear from us once a month. #nospam